 Add value: support, support, support

 Be helpful to SMBs.
 Let them know that they’re valued and go out of your way to make their lives easier.
 Yes, every business needs to turn a profit – that’s a given.
 But financially-driven forecasts and hard-hitting sales figures alone aren’t enough.
 Small businesses get by on a fraction of the resources that large organisations have at their disposal.
-Anything that can make life easier, improve the quality of the service they offer, or save them some time or cash are good places to start when you’re selling to SMBs.
+Anything that can make life easier, improve the quality of the service they offer, or save them some time or cash are good places to start when you’re selling to small businesses.

 The best thing organisations can do to market and sell successfully to small businesses, is to provide a great experience.
 Make sure that support and value are delivered at all points on the customer journey – not only when you want to sell to them!
 For example: